Popularity: Very high

 Kid Friendly: Yes

-It is a relatively small beach, 200m long, with golden (as the name suggests) sand on a small open bay that faces SE.
-Rocks at both ends.
+There are rocks at both ends.
 Due to the small size of the beach, caution is advised with swimmers.

 Access to Nea Chryssi Akti: